f5devcentral/f5-agility-labs-xc/docs/class4/module2/loadbalancer-lab.rst

 #.
 Click *Save and Exit* to create the HTTP Load Balancer.

 Once the HTTP Load Balancer has been deployed, you should now be able to go to the DNS name that you entered previously in a web browser.
-The FQDN we used in our example is http://adjective-animal.lab-mcn.f5demos.com.
+The FQDN this example is http://select-weasel.lab-sec.f5demos.com.
 Your FQDN should follow the format of [unique name].[supplied domain name for your tenant].

 The public demo app should look like the following: